Alone holds training workshop for para-legal officers.

 The event which witnessed the presence of 34 participants from communities in Rivers, Bayelsa, Lagos, Delta and Akwa Ibom States, also had in attendance, four resource persons amongst whom were kadiri Maxwell Esq, Megan Chapman, Anna Maitland and Andrew Maki.

-At the commencement of the workshop, the organiser of the programme and Project Manager, Community Action/Para-legal Resources of Social Action, Mr Celestine Akpobari, delivered the opening remarks, stating that the aim of the training, was to empower communities to take charge of their affairs by speaking out against societal ills and demanding accountability from public and private agencies including international corporations such as the multi-national oil companies operating in some communities.
+At the commencement of the workshop, the organiser of the programme and Project Manager, Community Action/Para-legal Resources of Alone, Mr Celestine Akpobari, delivered the opening remarks, stating that the aim of the training, was to empower communities to take charge of their affairs by speaking out against societal ills and demanding accountability from public and private agencies including international corporations such as the multi-national oil companies operating in some communities.

-While noting that Social Action had para-legal/community centres in Mbiama, Diobu and Bori (all in Rivers) as well as in Warri (Delta) and Brass (Bayelsa), he stated that, “although it might seem like change is starting late, it is better to start late than never, and that is the reason for opening para-legal resource centres in Niger Delta states.
+While noting that Alone had para-legal/community centres in Mbiama, Diobu and Bori (all in Rivers) as well as in Warri (Delta) and Brass (Bayelsa), he stated that, “although it might seem like change is starting late, it is better to start late than never, and that is the reason for opening para-legal resource centres in Niger Delta states.
 These days, communities are challenging government policies that are not inclusive of their thoughts and ideas”.

 On the first day of the training, Megan Chapman, a technical facilitator for the training and a member of the Justice and Empowerment Initiative (JEI), spoke on the attributes and functions of a para-legal.
 She noted that a para-legal is a non-lawyer who takes up the problem of the members of a community, with a view to finding a solution by seeking immediate help from Civil Society Organisations, lawyers or anyone qualified to know.
 While describing a para-legal as one who must be accessible, courageous, transparent and compassionate, she added that, such an active para-legal must also live and work in the community, in order to easily have first-hand information and eye-witness accounts of the problems bedevilling the community.